patoarvizu/kms-vault-operator/README.md

 ```
 aws kms encrypt --key-id <key-id-or-alias> --plaintext "Hello world" --output text --query CiphertextBlob
 ```
-Then take that output and set it as the `spec.secret.encryptedSecret` field of your `KMSVaultSecret`, e.g.
+Then take that output and set it as an item the `spec.secrets` array of your `KMSVaultSecret` resource, e.g.
 ```
 apiVersion: k8s.patoarvizu.dev/v1alpha1
 kind: KMSVaultSecret